natesymer/FHSTwitterEngine/README.markdown

 `FHSTwitterEngine` can:

-- Authenicate using OAuth and/or xAuth.
+- Authenicate using OAuth, xAuth, and iOS Reverse auth.
-- Make a request to just about every API endpoint.
+- Make a request to just about every API resource.

 Why you should use `FHSTwitterEngine`:

 - No 3rd party dependencies
-- Works with OAuth or iOS twitter accounts
+- Authentication options
 - Shared instance
 - Scientific